 It is why, like with solar panels, the market is moribund where no corporate welfare exists.
 If you aren't already rich, you can't get one, and if you are rich you also own regular cars - and a new study shows that you end up driving those more and the electric cars less, which means you aren't even lowering emissions as much as hopeful EPA claims during the Obama administration suggested.

 That hasn't stopped government from persisting.
-A program born under the bloated Cash For Clunkers program - which added $25,000 of government debt for each automobile sold and primarily led to cars being replaced that were going to be replaced anyway - the American Recovery and Reinvestment Act has never left us despite being our told electric cars are wildly popular.
+A program born under the bloated Cash For Clunkers program - which added $25,000 of government debt for each automobile sold and primarily led to cars being replaced that were going to be replaced anyway - the American Recovery and Reinvestment Act has never left us despite our being told electric cars are wildly popular.

 People who drive a lot of miles, and presumably are killing Gaia, don't want them.
 If they are just shopping trip rides for rich people, why make everyone in America subsidize them?